Struki84/exa/claude_search.md

 For the purpose of this guide we will need to install:

-- `anthropic` library to perform Claude api calls and completions
+- `anthropic` library to perform Claude API calls and completions
 - `exa_py` library to perform Exa search
 - `rich` library to make the output more readable

 Install the libraries.
 ```python
 pip install anthropic exa_py rich
 ```
 To successfully use the Exa search client and Anthropic client you will need to have your `ANTHROPIC_API_KEY` and `EXA_API_KEY` set as environment variables.